 The Leonard E Parker Center for Gravitation, Cosmology and Astrophysics is supported by NASA, the National Science Foundation, UW-Milwaukee College of Letters and Science, and UW-Milwaukee Graduate School.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of these organizations.

 patrick at gravity.phys.uwm.edu

 Dept. of Physics

 P.O.
 Box 413, Milwaukee

-Patrick Brady received his B.Sc. in Mathematical Science from University College Dublin in 1988 and a Ph.D. in Physics from the University of Alberta in 1994 where he studied with Werner Israel.
+Patrick Brady received his B.Sc. from University College Dublin in 1988 and a Ph.D. in Physics from the University of Alberta in 1994 where he studied with Werner Israel.
 He was a research associate at University of Newcastle-upon-Tyne from 1993-1995, a Prize Fellow at Caltech from 1995-1998 and a research associate at University of California, Santa Barbara from 1998-1999.
 Since 1999, Brady has been at University of Wisconsin-Milwaukee where he holds the rank of Professor and is Director of the Leonard E Parker Center for Gravitation, Cosmology, and Astrophysics.
 Brady received a Research Corporation Cottrell Scholar Award and a Sloan Research Fellowship in 2002.
-Brady was made a Fellow of the American Physical Society in 2010.
-He was Secretary/Treasurer of the American Physical Society Topical Group in Gravitation 2002-2005 and was elected Vice-Chair in 2009.
+Brady was elected a Fellow of the American Physical Society in 2010.
 Brady serves on the Executive Committee of the LIGO Scientific Collaboration.
+He is also a Distinguished Visiting Research Chair at the Perimeter Institute for Theoretical Physics.
 His current research focuses on the analysis and interpretation of data from the worldwide network of gravitational-wave detectors.